rebelsky/csc207c/_labs/iterators.md

 Preparation
 -----------

-If you have not done so already, fork and clone the repo at <https://github.com/Grinnell-CSC207/linear-structures-maven>.
+If you have not done so already, fork and clone the repo at {{ page.repo }}.

+Add today's lab partner to the `README.md` and push it.

 Exercises
 ---------

-### Exercise 1: Anonymous comparators
+### Exercise 1: Iterating array-based structures

 _Driver: **A**_

-Write a new class with a `main` method that creates a priority queue of strings that is ordered by string length, adds a few strings, and then removes the strings.

-You may use either `java.util.PriorityQueue` or `BuiltinPriorityQueue` for your priority queue.

-You should use an anonymous inner class to build the comparator for the priority queue.
-If your `compare` method is presented with two equal-length strings, it should compare them alphabetically.

-### Exercise 2: Iterating array-based structures

-_Driver: **A**_

 As you may recall, the `ArrayBasedStack` class has two fields, an array called `values` and an integer called `size`.

 a.
-Sketch (that is, make notes on but do not write the Java code for) an iterator for the `ArrayBasedStack` class.
-(You do not need to turn in your notes._
+Sketch (that is, make take notes on a whiteboard or piece of paper) an iterator for the `ArrayBasedStack` class.
+(You do not need to turn in your notes.)

 b.
 Compare your answer to the iterator presented in `ArrayBasedStack.java`.

-### Exercise 3: Iterating linked structures
+### Exercise 2: Iterating linked structures

 _Driver: **B**_

 As you may recall, the `LinkedQueue` class has two fields, `front` and `back`, each of which reference a node.

 a.
-Sketch (that is, make notes on but do not write the Java code for) an iterator for the `LinkedQueue` class.
+Sketch (that is, take notes on a piece of paper or whiteboard) an iterator for the `LinkedQueue` class.
 (Once again, you do not need to turn in your notes.)

 b.
 Compare your answer to the iterator presented in `LinkedQueue.java`.

-### Exercise 4: Iterating array-based queues
+### Exercise 3: Iterating array-based queues

-_Driver: **B**_
+_Driver: **A**_

-You may have noted that the `ArrayBasedQueue` class lacks an iterator.
+You may have noted that the `ArrayBasedQueue` class lacks an iterator.  **Write one**.
-**Write one**.
 Your iterator should present the elements starting and the front of the queue and ending at the back.
+You should implement only the `next` and `hasNext` methods.

 Your code will likely look something like the following.